waltz-controls/rfc/1/readme.md

 ## Waltz-Controls Message Standard Specification

-The core feature of Waltz-Controls is ability to exchange messages bettween a number of upstream controls systems, as well as 3rd party components and GUIs.
+The core feature of Waltz-Controls is ability to exchange messages beetween a number of upstream controls systems, as well as 3rd party components and GUIs in general refered as *endpoint*s.
+Therefore the main idea to keep in mind when designing this message specification is the following: when a field is related to a message routing or processing it goes to the upper level, otherwise i.e. when a field is an endpoint specific it goes into payload.

 ### Goals